Zanderwohl/Chunks/src/com/zanderwohl/chunks/Console/README.md

 The method to call when the CommandManager should consume all commands on the queue and take the relevant actions.

 ## Command
-An object that contains a console command to be sent between different objects.
-Takes in a single string in the constructor, and internally will parse out the different pieces of the command.
+An object that contains a console userCommand to be sent between different objects.
+Takes in a single string in the constructor, and internally will parse out the different pieces of the userCommand.

 ### Future
 Will later on be able to take in a json string as final argument and parse out optional/unordered arguments that will be internally keyed by string.
-Each command type will have a lambda to pass in that will allow ordered arguments to also be arranged with string keys.
+Each userCommand type will have a lambda to pass in that will allow ordered arguments to also be arranged with string keys.